alexaandru/nvim-lspupdate/README.md

 where possible (see below).

 Currently, the command takes no options.
 This may or may not change in the future.

+Hint: use `:checkhealth lspconfig` before/after to verify that the LSPs were installed.

 ## Status